molecula/documentation/data-querying/pql/_posts/2022-06-22-introduction.md

 - An *index* is a single "universe" of data, with a shared column space, and a group of related fields.
 The term *table* may be used interchangeably, as well as the deprecated term *VDS* (Virtual Data Source).
 - A *column* represents an instance of the entity of concern for a given table, such as a user or an event.
 Columns are common to all fields and rows within an index.
 Because this concept might be referred to as a row in other data stores, to reduce ambiguity, a column may be referred to as a *record*.
 - A *row* represents a single, binary characteristic that may be associated with any record.
-A row maintains a [set](https://en.wikipedia.org/wiki/Set_(mathematics)){:target="_blank"} of bits—a bitmap—indicating which records have a bit [Set](/data-querying/pql/write/set){:target="_blank"} for its attribute.
+A row maintains a [set](https://en.wikipedia.org/wiki/Set_(mathematics)){:target="_blank"} of bits — a bitmap — indicating which records have a bit [Set](/data-querying/pql/write/set){:target="_blank"} for its attribute.
+To reduce ambiguity, a row may be referred to as a field value.
 Note that this is conceptually different from the use of "column" in other data stores, in that each row stores membership information per value.
 While this is mainly an implementation detail in normal FeatureBase usage, it can be helpful in understanding the underlying data model.
 - A *field* is a grouping of rows, for example, to combine several single rows into a non-boolean categorical value, or an integer value.
 From a user's perspective, this term aligns well with usage by other data stores.

 The names of the *Row Calls* and *Rows Calls* types, as well as calls like `Row` and `Rows` are all based on these definitions.